US STOCKS-Wall St opens slightly higher; Thursday's events eyed

 By Tanya Agrawal

-June 7 U.S. stocks opened slightly higher on Wednesday but gains were limited as investors stayed on the sidelines ahead of Thursday's major political and economic events.
+June 7 (Reuters) - U.S. stocks opened slightly higher on Wednesday but gains were limited as investors stayed on the sidelines ahead of Thursday's major political and economic events.

 Britain's general election, the European Central Bank's policy meeting and former FBI Director James Comey's testimony before a Senate panel could all weigh on investor sentiment.